GVSU-Computing-Club/gvsu-computing-club-website/src/pages/posts/Getting Started with .NET Core.md

 ---

 1. First off, lets download the required <a href="https://dotnet.microsoft.com/download" target="_blank">SDK for .NET Core 3.1</a>.
 Make sure you download the installer for *Build Apps* for your system.
 This will install the `dotnet` command line interface.

 2. Now, lets get a text editor for this.
 I highly recommand <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code</a>.
 It has a nice C# extension and I really like having a terminal and file explorer on the same screen.

 3. Later you will need <a href="https://docs.microsoft.com/en-us/sql/azure-data-studio/download?view=sql-server-ver15" target="_blank">Azure Data Studio</a> to manage your database.
 Its a nice database management software created by Microsoft.
 Might as well grab it for your system now.

+*Alternatively to Steps 1 & 2, if you like IDEs you can use Visual Studio 2019 (Free with student accounts).
+Directions will be a different, but concepts will be the same.
+I choose not to use Visual Sudio 2019 because it is a little heavy.*

 <img src="/images/thumbnails/dotnet.png"
 alt=".NET Core logo"  border="10" style=" width: 60%; height: 60%; text-align: center; display: block; margin: 0 auto;"/>